roytang/blog/content/notes/2018/02/965935510987276288/index.md

   url: https://twitter.com/roytang/statuses/965935510987276288/
 ---

-RT [@kierongillen](https://twitter.com/kierongillen/): If my career crashes, I plan to write an adventure for the Discworld RPG where the Luggage goes evil.
-This is my Worst Ca…
+If my career crashes, I plan to write an adventure for the Discworld RPG where the Luggage goes evil.
+This is my Worst Case Scenario.